Archive for the ‘Stitching’ Category

 Take your fabrics and place them so that they face one another and then sew them together with a thread that matches their color.

-Step 4 – Completing your baby blanket
+Step 4 – Completing your blanket for baby

 Now that you have sewed the fabrics together, pull the baby blanket inside out so that the outside is facing out.
 You will see that you are left with some openings along the edges, sew those shut.